 [Section 112 amended by No. 69 of 1981 s.
 26.]

-113. Repossession of land on expiry, etc., of mining tenement
+113. Repossession of land on expiry etc. of mining tenement

 When a mining tenement expires or is surrendered or forfeited, the owner of the land to which the mining tenement related may take possession of the land forthwith, subject to any estate or interest held by any other person other than under that mining tenement.

-114. Removal of buildings etc., on expiry etc., of mining tenement
+114. Removal of buildings etc. on expiry etc. of mining tenement

 (1) In this section —